psi4/psi4/INSTALL.rst

        momentum level for second derivatives of the primitive Gaussian basis functions.
 This is set to f-type functions (AM=3) by default.

-     * ``--with-max-am-r12=integer`` --- Specifies the maximum angular momentum
-       level for primitive Gaussian basis functions used in r_12 explicitly correlated methods.
-This is set to f-type functions (AM=3) by default.
-       Not yet active.

      * ``--with-debug=yes/no`` --- Turns on debugging flags (-g) if yes.
 This is set to no by default.